 Time to earn the Water wings?

-But to be compliant with market codes and regulator guidelines will not be sufficient; for whilst this newly created retailer owns no asset, makes no product and does not safe guard public health, they will instead need to be agile, fleet of foot, responsive to changing customer needs, technologically advanced and savvy marketers.
+But to be compliant with market codes and regulator guidelines will not be sufficient; for while this newly created retailer owns no asset, makes no product and does not safe guard public health, they will instead need to be agile, fleet of foot, responsive to changing customer needs, technologically advanced and savvy marketers.
 These retailers are no longer constrained by geographic boundaries and will increasingly have to service customers across a multi-region and multi-wholesaler environment.

-Tinkering around the edges of metering, billing and debt management with a “get the basics right” approach is applaudable but one destined to lead to a declining customer base in a new world where a wafer thin margin and high expectations of customer service mean that cost to sell, acquire and serve will be the key differentiators.
-These capabilities will need to come on line within the next 6-12 months and those who put off development of them, waiting for a utopian world of perfect market data and point perfect processes, will ultimately pay the price.
+Tinkering around the edges of metering, billing and debt management with a “get the basics right” approach is applaudable but one destined to lead to a declining customer base in a new world where a wafer thin margin and high expectations of customer service mean that cost to sell, acquire, and serve will be the key differentiators.
+These capabilities will need to come on line within the next 6–12 months and those who put off development of them, waiting for a utopian world of perfect market data and point perfect processes, will ultimately pay the price.

-The companies that will thrive in this new world will be those who very swiftly break free from their wholesale counterparts, embracing thinking and technology from way beyond the sector; and moreover do it now.
+The companies that will thrive in this new world will be those who very swiftly break free from their wholesale counterparts, embracing thinking and technology from way beyond the sector, and moreover, do it now.

 Don’t let the mother ship sail